giulnicole/EpiData/README.md

 Assume that from the experiment we endend up with a dataset not only contanining chromosome 22, the optimal situation would be split dataset per each chromosome and perform a parallelized analysis.

 ## Pipeline

 ### Part 1: cleaning the whole matrix of the CpGs
 **Cleaning step 1: coverage**

+In this step, we clean the input data by applying coverage filters.
+Specifically, we remove CpGs and individuals with excessive missing values and exclude CpGs with very low coverage (fewer than 10 reads by default).

+Coverage filtering ensures that downstream analyses are based on reliable and comparable data.
+CpGs with low coverage or individuals with too many missing values can introduce noise and bias, potentially leading to spurious results.
+By applying these thresholds, we retain high-quality CpG sites and individuals, improving the robustness of subsequent statistical analyses.

 ```{r}